github/training-kit/paths/electron/packaging-apps/outline.md

 - [Other libraries to use](https://github.com/electron-userland/electron-packager)

-## Walkthrough of Process from Mac
+# Walkthrough of Process from Mac to Mac
 Do we want to do this from Windows, too?
-- `npm i electron-packager --save-dev`
+- `npm install electron-packager --save-dev`
-- Add build script `"build": "electron-packager . app-name"` in "scripts" of package.json
+- Add build script `"build": "electron-packager . app-name --ignore=node_modules/electron-*"` in "scripts" of package.json (ignore all dependency apps the same way)
 - `npm run build`